 The topics that are currently being explored include:

 The scientific activities are supported by high performance computing resources and last-generation hardware.
 All positions are paid, and the Scuola Normale offers ample financial opportunities to all PhD students for schools and conferences in Italy and abroad.

-Teaching is divided into lecture and seminar courses (all held in English).
-Graduate students in Methods and Models for Molecular Sciences will annually agree with the PhD Coordinator a study plan to be presented to the Faculty Board.
+Teaching is divided into lecture and seminar courses (which may be held in English if needed).
+Graduate students in Methods and Models for Molecular Sciences will annually agree with the PhD Coordinator about the study plan presented to the Faculty Board.
 Such a document will specify the planned research and education activities for the relevant academic year.
 The courses will be chosen to enlarge the student background and deepen specific aspects related to the PhD Thesis project.
 PhD students are expected to take at least three courses and to pass the corresponding exams.
-At the end of the first year students are expected, in close consultation with the Coordinator and with approval from the Faculty Board, to choose the Thesis supervisor and project.
-At the end of the second and third years, PhD students should present a written report concerning the research done and the results achieved so far, together with any publications produced.
-The report will be discussed in an oral presentation in front of a panel of experts appointed by the Faculty Board.
-Upon successful performance, the student will be admitted to the subsequent year.
+At the end of the first year, students are expected to choose the thesis supervisor and project.
+According to research needs, students are encouraged to spend periods of study and research at Italian or foreign institutions.